 If a utility or plant application has a filing date before June 8, 1995, the Office cannot treat an improper CPA filed on or after July 14, 2003 as an RCE because RCE practice does not apply to applications filed before June 8, 1995.
-The Office will notify the applicant of the improper CPA by mailing a Notice of Improper CPA (or FWC) Filing For Utility or Plant Applications Filed Before June 8, 1995, PTO-2011 (Rev. 7/03 or later).
+The Office will notify the applicant of the improper CPA by mailing a notice of improper CPA.
 The time period for reply set in the last Office action (or notice) will continue to run.
 Applicant may file a continuing application under 37 CFR 1.53(b).
 If the time period for reply has expired, the application is abandoned.
 If the application in which the improper CPA is filed is abandoned when a continuing application is filed, applicant would need to file a petition under 37 CFR 1.137 to revive the prior application to establish copendency with the continuing application under 37 CFR 1.53(b).

 II.
-FILING AND INITIAL PROCESSING OF CPAs FOR DESIGN APPLICATIONS
+FILING AND INITIAL PROCESSING OF CPAS FOR DESIGN APPLICATIONS